 The DapiRing is currently being sold by IMRES B.V., who the Council has partnered with for global distribution.

-For more information on the PrEP ring, please visit https://prepringinfo.org.
+For more information on the PrEP ring, please view our resources or visit https://prepringinfo.org.

 DISCLAIMER: